microsoft/semantic-kernel/dotnet/src/Skills/Skills.OpenAPI/Authentication/README.md

 ### [`InteractiveMsalAuthenticationProvider`](./InteractiveMsalAuthenticationProvider.cs)

-This class uses the [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-overview)'s .NET library to authenticate the user and acquire an OAuth token via the authorization code flow.
-It utilizes BearerAuthenticationProvider under the covers to add the token to the HTTP authentication header via the `AuthenticateRequestAsync` method.
+This class uses the [Microsoft Authentication Library (MSAL)](https://learn.microsoft.com/en-us/azure/active-directory/develop/msal-overview)'s .NET library to authenticate the user and acquire an OAuth token.
+It follows the interactive [authorization code flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow), requiring the user to sign in with a Microsoft or Azure identity.
+This is particularly useful for authenticating requests to the Microsoft Graph or Azure APIs.

+Once the token is acquired, it is added to the HTTP authentication header via the `AuthenticateRequestAsync` method, which is inherited from `BearerAuthenticationProvider`.

-When constructing this provider, the caller must provide:
+To construct this provider, the caller must specify:
 - *Client ID* – identifier of the calling application.
 This is acquired by [registering your application with the Microsoft Identity platform](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 - *Tenant ID* – identifier of the target service tenant, or “common”
 - *Scopes* – permissions being requested